Published by Carl Hedinger. Last Updated on June 26, 2023.

 Driving Directions (Where to Park)

+This waterfall is just off Frank Parkway in Roaring Gap, NC.
 To reach the Stone Mountain Falls hike, you have two parking options.
 Both parking areas have restrooms and water fountains, with the latter turned off during colder months.

 Upper Trailhead Parking Area